Resrcify/Resrcify.SharedKernel/src/Resrcify.SharedKernel.Caching/README.md

 ## Suggestions for further development

-Here are a few ideas for extending this caching library in the future:
+Here are a few ideas for extending this library in the future:

 - **Custom Cache Invalidation Strategies:** Implementing additional or custom cache invalidation policies, such as sliding window expiration or similar.
 - **Additional Distributed Cache Providers:** Adding support for other custom distributed cache providers, i.e for Redis Cache or SQL Server.